Chernobyl Children International: Volunteers

 The organisation also helps and maintains Volunteer Outreach Groups that are located throughout Ireland and Northern Ireland.
-The Outreach groups organise their own awareness and fundraising events in aid of the CCI, and have helped raise millions of Euro for the victims of Chernobyl.
+The Outreach groups organise their own awareness and fundraising events in aid of CCI, and have helped raise millions of Euro for the victims of Chernobyl.

 Board of directors

 Chernobyl Children International is overseen by an eight-person board of directors.
 Its membership includes Roche, Ali Hewson, Noel Kelly, and Liz O'Donnell.
 Peter Lacy is the Chairperson of the Board of Directors.

 Hewson, the wife of U2's lead singer Bono, is one of the organisation's more visible members and patrons and has made a number of trips with the group to the Chernobyl-affected areas.
-All proceeds from U2's 1998 single, "Sweetest Thing", were donated to the organisation.
+All proceeds from U2's 1998 single, "Sweetest Thing", were donated to the organisation and Bono recorded a tribute video to mark the 40th Anniversary of the disaster in 2026.

 Recognition

 Chernobyl Children's Project International was the focus of the 2003 film Chernobyl Heart, which won the Academy Award for Best Documentary (Short Subject).

 The organization's volunteer activities were featured in the 26 April 2006 edition of People magazine.

 The organization was awarded Special Congressional Recognition in 2006, for "outstanding humanitarian work".